brooklynrail/brooklynrail-platform/content/events/2023/03/the-potential-worldings-of-the-kitbash-a-critics-page-conversation.md

 ---
 title: "The Potential Worldings of the Kitbash: A Critics Page Conversation"
-deck: Featuring Miguel Abreu, Isak Berbic, Wallace Whitney, Monsieur Zohore, and Andrew Woolbright, with Jen Fisher.
+deck: Featuring Miguel Abreu, Isak Berbic, Fawz Kabra, Wallace Whitney, Monsieur Zohore, and Andrew Woolbright, with Jen Fisher.
 summary: Join the Rail's March 2023 Critics Page contributors for a conversation with guest critic Andrew Woolbright.
 We conclude with a poetry reading by Jen Fisher.